waf1102/rd_notify/README.md

 ```

 ## Optional Settings
+### Main
+Threshold is the number of days before expiration.
+Use this for settings notifications.

 ### Discord
-discord notifications can be added by putting your webhook in the config
+Discord notifications can be added by putting your webhook in the config.

 ### Schedule
 Default notification time is the same as expiration time.
 This can be changed in the config.